-This centralized structure offers great advantages, including the ability to keep a marketing team in place, as well as a crew that measures, tests, and evaluates the market.
-Having such ability allows these companies to understand the changing needs, tastes, and desires of their client base and adjust accordingly.
+This centralized structure offers great advantages, including the ability to keep a marketing team in place, as well as a crew that analyzes the market.
+Having these abilities allows companies to understand the changing needs, tastes, and desires of their client base and adjust accordingly.

-Thus, the retailer can communicate on a deep level with its vendors, and they can tailor their supplies, timing, and quality to the market.
+Thus, a retailer can communicate on a deep level with its vendors and tailor their supplies, and timing to the market.
 More importantly, they can provide their vendors with a deeper understanding of the consumer landscape.

-A vendor will know what this large client needs, has, sells, and holds in inventory.
+A vendor will know what this large client needs, sells, and holds in inventory.

 The US Jewelry Sector is Different

-In contrast to other retailers, most jewelry sellers in the US own only one or two stores.
-Small companies also have advantages.
-They are, for example, nimble and can easily change many aspects of their business quickly.
+In contrast to, most jewelry retailers in the US own only one or two stores.
+Small companies have their advantages.
+They are nimble and can quickly adapt to market changes.

-If you understand this, you know that small jewelry retailers therefore are limited in their ability to clearly communicate what their true needs are.
-How can you if you don’t know what is selling down the street from them?
+If you understand this, you know that small jewelry retailers are limited in their ability to clearly communicate what their true needs are.
+How can they if they don’t know what is selling down the street from them?
 Or for how much to buy it?